FDio/csit/docs/report/introduction/methodology_nat44.rst

 In current tests we are using sequential addressing only (if destination address varies at all).

-For choosing client source UDP/TCP port, there is only one mode.
-We have not investigated whether it results in sequential or pseudorandom order.

-For client destination UDP/TCP port, we use a constant value, as typical TRex usage pattern binds the server instances (of the same program) to a single port.
-(If profile defines multiple server programs, different programs use different ports.)
+For client destination UDP/TCP port, we use a single constant value.
+(TRex can support multiple program pairs in the same traffic profile, distinguished by the port number.)

 Transaction overlap
 ___________________